 \section{Abstract}

-Large Language Models (LLMs) frequently produce factoid hallucinations—plausible yet incorrect answers.
+Large Language Models (LLMs) often produce factoid hallucinations - plausible yet incorrect answers.
 A common mitigation strategy is model alignment, which improves factual accuracy by training on curated (factual, non-factual) pairs.
 However, this approach often relies on a stronger model (e.g., GPT-4) or an external knowledge base to assess factual correctness that may not always be accessible.
-Addressing this, we propose Atomic Consistency Preference Optimization (\acpo), a self-supervised preference-tuning method that enhances factual accuracy without external supervision. \acpo\ leverages atomic consistency signals—i.e., the agreement of individual facts across multiple stochastic responses—to identify high- and low-quality data pairs for model alignment.
-By eliminating the need for costly GPT calls, \acpo\ provides a scalable and efficient approach to improving factoid question-answering.
-Despite being self-supervised, empirical results demonstrate that \acpo\ outperforms \factalign, a strong supervised alignment baseline, by +1.95 points on the LongFact and BioGen datasets, highlighting its effectiveness in enhancing factual reliability without relying on external models or knowledge bases.
+Addressing this, we propose Atomic Consistency Preference Optimization (\acpo), a self-supervised preference-tuning method that enhances factual accuracy without external supervision. \acpo\ leverages atomic consistency signals (i.e., the agreement of individual facts across multiple stochastic responses) to identify high- and low-quality data pairs for model alignment.
+Despite being fully self-supervised, \acpo\ outperforms the strong supervised alignment baseline by $1.95$ points averaged across Phi-3 and Llama3 on the LongFact and BioGen datasets, demonstrating its effectiveness in improving factual reliability without relying on external models or knowledge bases.